ZSKYC/BetterWIN-RDP/README.md

 ## Features Included

-- Allows both GPU acceleration and RemoteFx during RDP sessions.
+- Allows both GPU acceleration 和 RemoteFx during RDP sessions.
-- Sets the capture framerate to 60 FPS for a smoother visual experience.
+- Sets the capture framerate to 120 FPS for a smoother visual experience.
 - Reduces compression to improve image quality over RDP.
 - Adjusts system responsiveness for an enhanced user interface interaction.
 - Disables bandwidth throttling to reduce network-related slowdowns.
 - Allows for large MTU packets, which can improve network performance.
-- Optimizes the flow control for display and channel bandwidth (RemoteFX devices, including controllers).
+- Optimizes the flow control for display 和 channel bandwidth (RemoteFX devices, including controllers).
 - Removes artificial latency delay for more immediate interaction over RDP.
 - Option to disable WDDM drivers in favor of XDDM drivers for better performance on Nvidia graphics cards (commented out by default).